 My personal path to building wealth has been one of relentless optimization.
 The focus has been on reading to understand small tweaks to my own strategy that could pay off big – most in the form of time later.

 If you’re just getting starting today, and want to learn the basics of investing, I’d recommend checking out my free minimal investor course.
-We touch on a number of the
+We touch on a number of the investing-related topics on this list in a well-defined order that builds on each other.

 Become a Minimal Investor